 The proposed subdivision and new residential population could be expected to increase local traffic levels.
-Potential traffic impacts and road configuration have been established in a Traffic Impact Report (Mott MacDonald, 2013).
+Potential traffic impacts and road configuration have been established in a Traffic Impact Report (Mott MacDonald, June 2013).

 At the Eastern Precinct, the study sets out a T intersection at the Access Road to the Eastern Precinct and a secondary 'left in/left out' at the north of the subdivision.
+At the Western Precinct, Nepean George Drive is extended to the north to become a crescent that reconnects with Farlight Road.

-Some road widening on Mulgoa Road is proposed to allow safe and easy passing for right hand turns into the Eastern Precinct Access Road.
+Some road widening on Mulgoa Road is proposed to allow safe and easy passing for right hand turns into the Eastern precinct Access Road.

-A further proposal for road safety is to extend the 60 km/hour limit further north of the Eastern Precinct and the Central Precinct to Mayfair Road.
+A further proposal for road safety is to extend the 60 km/hour limit further north of the Eastern Precinct and main gate to the Central Precinct.
 This proposal has taken into account a range of issues including traffic volumes, the nature of the existing road and proposed intersection upgrades.
 It also helps establish Fernhill as Mulgoa Village's most immediate northern neighbor.